h4rvey-g/Note-Blog/content/USMLE/Neurology/Brain tumors.md

 >"Momma's pending gift is pseudo roses" (to make up for being a crap kid)...

 ## Craniopharyngioma
-- a benign dysontogenetic tumor arising from a remnant of the Rathke pouch (ectodermal derivative)
+- a benign dysontogenetic tumor arising from a remnant of the <span style="background:rgba(240, 200, 0, 0.2)">Rathke pouch</span> (ectodermal derivative)
+	- Rathke pouch eventually develops into the anterior pituitary.![[L25960.jpg|L25960.jpg]]
 - Biopsy: cholesterol crystals found in a motor oil-like fluid on gross examination
 >[!Mnemonic]
 >For Craniopharyngioma what i came up with was <font color="#ffc000">"remnants of WRATH"</font> and i imagine a story like thats a gang or a motorcylcist group whose logo is a <font color="#ffc000">cranium</font>.